What is the Attorney-Client Privilege?

 The attorney-client privilege upholds the principle of confidentiality for attorney-client communications.
-It promotes frank and truthful communications between attorneys and their clients by removing concerns over disclosure of such communications to opposing counsel, the court, or the public at large.
+It promotes frank and truthful communication between attorneys and their clients by removing concerns over disclosure of those communications to opposing counsel, the court, or the public.

-The privilege is held by the clients and in most cases can only be waived by clients, not their attorneys.
+The clients hold the privilege.
+In most cases, only clients can waive it, not their attorneys.
 The privilege is most commonly asserted when responding to discovery requests or when seeking to avoid testifying about certain matters under oath.
 However, it's important to note that the privilege only protects confidential communications between clients and attorneys.
-This means that if the communications are shared with a third party who is not part of the attorney-client relationship, it can act as a waiver and the protections can be lost.
+This means that sharing those communications with a third party not part of the attorney-client relationship can act as a waiver.

 When the Attorney-Client Privilege Doesn't Apply